stefanheule/graphite/README.md

 **Version 1.3** ()

 - Secondary widgets: shake your watch for 6 additional widgets.
+- Add sunrise/sunset widgets.
+- Add phone battery widgets (only on Android).
 - Add option to change accent color when in quiet mode.
-- Add sunrise/sunset widgets.
 - Improve usage of bluetooth.
 - Size optimizations.
 - UTC as an explicit option (available as of 2017-03-08 through config page update).